 This document details the algorithms that operate on the data storage layer, that are being developed since the first year after their definition, as detailed in Deliverable D3.1.
 As most of the algorithms are use-case specific, we opted for describing them in the context of each use case.
 Algorithms that have a more general nature other than the one detailed for the specific use-case, and can be exploited to support the work of the entire repository layer are also presented.
-For the same reason, we want to highlight the fact that different repository implementations can occur, depending on the requirements for each use case (e.g., stream processing in real time versus batch processing with no time constraints).

 This document also describes some features of the computing environment required by the repository.
-In particular, we report on the design and preliminary implementation of a job scheduler Hadoop Fair Sojourn Protocol, for executing concurrent tasks on a shared computing environment, and of schedule, a tool for cache-oblivious scheduling of shared workloads.
+In particular, we report on the design and preliminary implementation of the job scheduler Hadoop Fair Sojourn Protocol, for executing concurrent tasks on a shared computing environment, and of schedule, a tool for cache-oblivious scheduling of shared workloads.
 A software release of both schedulers is provided.

-Moreover, we provide a performance comparison of several stream-computing platforms which can potentially work within the repository to operate on the very large amounts of data coming from the monitoring probes.
-In particular, we show the performance of the streaming-computation platform Blockmon, whose controller has been released open-source.
+Moreover, we provide a performance comparison of several streamcomputing platforms which can potentially work within the repository to operate on the very large amounts of data coming from the monitoring probes.
 Finally, we describe repoSim, a ns2 based simulator to fine-tune the mPlane repository performance.